GoldenEye 007 (1997 video game): Reception

 At the time, GoldenEye 007 was considered the best multiplayer game on the system, "edging Mario Kart 64 by a hair" according to IGN.
 Edge called it addictive and praised the originality of some of the scenarios such as You Only Live Twice.
 GamePro said the multiplayer modes "will have you shooting your friends for the rest of the year", while Next Generation highlighted the number of multiplayer options, calling GoldenEye 007 "a surprising killer app, if only for the smashing multiplayer options.
 The excellent single-player game backing it up makes it well worth buying indeed."
 The game was also hailed for its accurate and detailed adaptation of the film, with GamePro going so far as to call it "one of the best movie-to-game translations ever".
 The ability to use numerous signature Bond gadgets and weapons was considered a particularly strong element in this regard.
 Crispin Boyer of Electronic Gaming Monthly stated that Rare "has packed everything that's cool about 007 into this game."

-GoldenEye 007 received multiple year-end awards, including the BAFTA Interactive Entertainment Games Award in 1998, and four awards from the inaugural AIAS Interactive Achievement Awards: Interactive Title of the Year, Console Game of the Year, Console Action Game of the Year, and Outstanding Achievement in Software Engineering; it was also nominated for Outstanding Achievement in Art/Graphics and Outstanding Achievement in Interactive Design.
+GoldenEye 007 received multiple year-end awards, including the BAFTA Interactive Entertainment Award in 1998, and four awards from the inaugural AIAS Interactive Achievement Awards: "Interactive Title of the Year", "Console Game of the Year", "Console Action Game of the Year", and "Outstanding Achievement in Software Engineering"; it also received nominations for "Outstanding Achievement in Art/Graphics" and "Outstanding Achievement in Interactive Design".
 Electronic Gaming Monthly named it both Most Addictive Game and Best Movie to Game in their 1998 Video Game Buyer's Guide, and Game of the Year in their Editor's Choice Awards.
 Rare won the BAFTA award for Best UK Developer.